Navoditamathur/Navoditamathur.github.io/_pages/research.md

 ---

-# Project Report: Detection of Deforestation Due to Roads, Logging, Industrial Agriculture, and Slash & Burn in the Congo Basin Using Sentinel-2 Data
+# Detection of Deforestation Due to Roads, Logging, Industrial Agriculture, and Slash & Burn in the Congo Basin

 ## 1. Introduction